aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/ClusterId.md

 // Read from source, write to destination
 ResultSet rs = sourceConn.createStatement().executeQuery("SELECT * FROM users");
 PreparedStatement ps = destConn.prepareStatement("INSERT INTO users VALUES (?, ?, ?)");

 // ... migration logic

+// If you are connecting `source-db` with a different url later on, then you should use the same clusterId.
+Properties sourcePropsIp = new Properties();
+sourcePropsIp.setProperty("clusterId", "source-cluster"); // Same ID as sourceConn sourcePropsIp.setProperty("user", "admin");
+sourcePropsIp.setProperty("password", "***");
+Connection sourceIpConn = DriverManager.getConnection(
+    "jdbc:aws-wrapper:mysql://10.0.0.1:3306/mydb",
+    sourcePropsIp
+);
 ```

 ### **Optional: Single Cluster Applications**